-To be sure: What we see at the end of this centuries-long process of complex historical change is not ‘confessionalization’ in the early modern sense.
-Nevertheless, the socio-cultural prerequisites that are so characteristic of early modern confessional governance entail crucial elements that evolved much earlier and effectively geared political authority with religious orthodoxy already in the period of transition from antiquity to the Eurasian middle ages; RISE can show that, even more strikingly, all the essential mechanisms that led to the rise of these early forms of confessional governance were already in place in the Roman political system of the 4th century AD.
-On the synthetic dimension of inquiry, RISE will be able to show how doctrinal commitments made by the state – a political instrument that so far has evaded adequate scholarly scrutiny – was the key historical determinant for this remarkable development.
+To be sure, what we see at the end of this centuries-long process of complex historical change is not ‘confessionalization’ in the early modern sense.
+Nevertheless, the socio-cultural prerequisites that are so characteristic of early modern confessional governance entail crucial elements that evolved much earlier and effectively geared political authority toward religious orthodoxy already in the period of transition from antiquity to the Eurasian Middle Ages.
+Even more strikingly, RISE will show that all the essential mechanisms that led to the rise of these early forms of confessional governance were already in place in the Roman political system of the fourth century AD.
+On the synthetic dimension of inquiry, RISE will be able to show how doctrinal commitments made by the state—a political instrument that has so far evaded adequate scholarly scrutiny—were the key historical determinant for this remarkable development.

-As the synthesizing dimension (i.e. WP 4) is the most sophisticated level of inquiry, requiring the broadest historical understanding and the most elaborate conceptual comprehension, it is primarily pursued by the PI.
+As the synthesizing dimension (i.e., WP 4) is the most sophisticated level of inquiry, requiring the broadest historical understanding and most elaborate conceptual comprehension, it will primarily be pursued by the PI.

 * * *

-The project’s methodology, comprising four work packages with their individual tasks as outlined above, is designed to successfully tackle the complexity of the historical developments under investigation – establishing an integrated research matrix that serves as a powerful explanatory tool for understanding the transformation of the political cultures in late antiquity.
-In carving out the intriguing interconnections between political authority and religious quests for orthodoxy, RISE will establish a groundbreaking overall understanding of the deep politico-religious transformation between antiquity and the middle ages.
+The project’s methodology, comprising four work packages with their individual tasks as outlined above, is designed to successfully tackle the complexity of the historical developments under investigation—establishing an integrated research matrix that serves as a powerful explanatory tool for understanding the transformation of the political cultures in late antiquity.
+In carving out the intriguing interconnections between political authority and religious quests for orthodoxy, RISE will establish a groundbreaking overall understanding of the deep politico-religious transformation between antiquity and the Middle Ages.

 Project Design and Timeline: Structuring the Path to Success

-In order to enable a seamless, productive, and successful teamwork, the four work packages and the individual tasks are interlocked in a sequence of five research stages of one year each.
+In order to allow for seamless, productive, and successful teamwork, the four work packages and the individual tasks are interlocked in a sequence of five research stages of one year each.
 The project design and timeline for RISE are tailored to address the complexity of the historical transformation under investigation:

 Constituting phase: In the first year, the team will establish the working routines, develop and coordinate their detailed research plans, engage in intensive data collection, and review the state of research.
-RISE holds a theory-oriented workshop (related to WP 1) to refine and sharpen the conceptual foundation.
-The PhD students define and delineate the reach of their tasks (WP 2.1–3); the postdocs focus on WP 3.1 ‘structural framework conditions’ in close coordination with the PI, who works on WP 4.1 ‘interaction and communication’. #### and #### temporarily join the team as visiting scholars and strengthen our approach to religious violence, intolerance, and creedal standardization in late antiquity.
+RISE will hold a theory-oriented workshop (related to WP 1) to refine and sharpen its conceptual foundation.
+The PhD students will define and delineate the reach of their tasks (WP 2.1–3) and the postdocs will focus on WP 3.1, ‘structural framework conditions,’ in close coordination with the PI, who will work on WP 4.1, ‘interaction and communication.’ #### and #### will temporarily join the team as visiting scholars and strengthen our approach to religious violence, intolerance, and creedal standardization in late antiquity.

-Converging phase: In the second year, the team establishes theoretical and empirical cross-links between the four work packages (as part of WP 1) and reinforces the exchange of intermediary results, sharpening the contours of each task.
-The PhD students intensify the empirical investigations (WP 2.1–3), while the postdocs focus on WP 3.2 ‘parameters of conflict’ in close coordination with the PI’s work on WP 4.2 ‘integration and disintegration’.
-Each PhD student hosts one workshop related to their tasks, inviting scholars who can provide critical input regarding acute questions about sources and methodology.
-Nadine Vɪᴇʀᴍᴀɴɴ temporarily joins the team as visiting scholar, supporting the team in conceptualizing political authority with regard to late-antique confessional governance.
+Converging phase: In the second year, the team will establish theoretical and empirical cross-links between the four work packages (as part of WP 1) and reinforce the exchange of intermediary results, sharpening the contours of each task.
+The PhD students will intensify the empirical investigations (WP 2.1–3), while the postdocs focus on WP 3.2, ‘parameters of conflict,’ in close coordination with the PI’s work on WP 4.2, ‘integration and disintegration.’
+Each PhD student will host one workshop related to their tasks, inviting scholars who can provide critical input regarding acute questions about sources and methodology.
+Nadine Vɪᴇʀᴍᴀɴɴ will temporarily join the team as a visiting scholar, supporting the team in conceptualizing political authority with regard to late-antique confessional governance.